izabelcavassim/Popgen_bacteria/README.md

 # Popgen_bacteria
-This repository was created to upload the scripts used for population genetics analysis of the XX paper
+This repository was created to upload the scripts used for population genetics analysis of the Population genetics paper of sympatric species of Rhizobium.

 ## Primary steps
 * Orthology: https://github.com/izabelcavassim/Rhizobium_analysis/#orthologous-identification-proteinortho